Setareh Law

 Self-driving cars are popping up all over the country, but the number of autonomous vehicles in California seems unparalleled.
 The mere existence of these vehicles has sparked controversy among some groups.
-Some opponents argue that the technology used to give a car the ability to maneuver our roadways is still in its baby stages and hasn’t progressed through enough safety testing–leading to more accidents.
+Some opponents argue that the technology used to give a car the ability to maneuver our roadways is still in its infancy and hasn’t progressed through enough safety testing, leading to more accidents involving self-driving cars.

 However, proponents of autonomous vehicles argue that removing humans from a car’s driver seat could be the best thing that has ever been done in the name of vehicle safety.
 So, do claims that driverless cars are more dangerous than the average vehicle actually hold any water?